The Tennessee Criminal Injuries Compensation Fund provides up to $32,000 in compensation to victims of violent crime and eligible family members.

 "Terrific Trial Attorney."
 I would not trust anyone else with my case.

-Through the Criminal Injuries Compensation Fund, the Tennessee Department of Treasury provides emergency financial assistance to the victims of violent crime from Memphis to Knoxville.
-Open to the innocent victims of crime committed in Tennessee, the State Fund offers up to $32,000 in financial reimbursement for out-of-pocket expenses.
+Through the Criminal Injuries Compensation Fund, the Tennessee Department of Treasury provides emergency financial assistance to victims of violent crime from Memphis to Knoxville.
+Open to innocent victims of crimes committed in Tennessee, the State Fund offers up to $32,000 in financial reimbursement for out-of-pocket expenses.

 Who Can Apply For Crime Expense Reimbursement?

 Tennessee's Criminal Injuries Compensation Fund is a valuable resource for thousands of crime victims every year.
-In general, the program is open to anyone who suffered physical injuries due to a violent criminal offense within the State of Tennessee; it's not just for residents of the State.
+In general, the program is open to anyone who suffered physical injuries due to a violent criminal offense within the State of Tennessee.
+This compensation is not just for residents of Tennessee; it's intended for anyone injured by a crime committed in Tennessee, including vacationers and other visitors.
 Compensation is also available for Tennessee residents who were injured by crime in states that do not have their own victims' assistance funds.

 Exceptions: Ineligible Applicants